paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-115-agricultural-commodity-policy-and-programs.md

 (4) **Payment rate for covered producers** — In the case of a covered producer that is eligible to receive assistance under this subsection, the Secretary shall provide reimbursement of 90 percent of the cost of losses described in paragraph (1) or (2).

+(5) **Assistance for losses due to bird depredation**

+  (A) *Definition of farm-raised fish* — In this paragraph, the term “farm-raised fish” means fish propagated and reared in a controlled fresh water environment.

+  (B) *Payments* — Eligible producers of farm-raised fish, including fish grown as food for human consumption, shall be eligible to receive payments under this subsection to aid in the reduction of losses due to piscivorous birds.

+  (C) *Payment rate*

+    (i) *In general* — The payment rate for payments under subparagraph (B) shall be determined by the Secretary, taking into account—

+      (I) costs associated with the deterrence of piscivorous birds;

+      (II) the value of lost fish and revenue due to bird depredation; and

+      (III) costs associated with disease loss from bird depredation.

+    (ii) *Minimum rate* — The payment rate for payments under subparagraph (B) shall be not less than $600 per acre of farm-raised fish.

+  (D) *Payment amount* — The amount of a payment under subparagraph (B) shall be the product obtained by multiplying—

+    (i) the applicable payment rate under subparagraph (C); and

+    (ii) 85 percent of the total number of acres of farm-raised fish farms that the eligible producer has in production for the calendar year.

 **(e) Tree assistance program**

 (1) **Definitions** — In this subsection: